Telmo-Sousa/Telmo-Sousa/README.md

 ## Hobbies 🎮

-When I'm not coding:
-- Playing World of Tanks 🎮
+- Playing World of Tanks 🪖
 - Watching a stand-up comedy 🎙️
 - Going out with friends 🎉
 - Messing around with Gentoo Linux 🐧